-- (Windshield Damage) Glass repair/replacement claims on McNeese vehicles and third party Claims are to be reported to O.R.M. on a Vehicle Glass Repair/Replacement Loss Notice DA2073 form.
+- Glass repair/replacement claims on McNeese vehicles and third party claims are to be reported to Office of Risk Management/SEDGWICK on a Vehicle Glass Repair/Replacement Loss Notice DA2073 form.
 The state has a contract with a local vendor for glass repair/replacement.
 Vendor information can be obtained from the Purchasing department.
-There is a $l,000.00 deductible per occurrence.
+There is a $1,000.00 deductible per occurrence.

-- Loss Notices for McNeese vehicles must be accompanied by the original Invoice from the glass repair/replacement vendor.
+- Loss Notices (DA2073) for McNeese vehicles must be accompanied by the original invoice from the glass repair/replacement vendor.
 Direct payment is made to the vendor making the repairs/replacement.

-- For third party claims, the loss notice form (DA2073), proof of insurance, current vehicle registration, driver’s license, photos and incident report are submitted to O.R.M.
-These can be mailed or faxed to O.R.M.
+- For third party claims, the loss notice form (DA2073), proof of insurance, current vehicle registration, driver’s license, photos and incident report are submitted to Office of Risk management.
+These can be mailed or faxed to ORM / SEDGWICK

 Glass repair/replacement notices are to be submitted to: ORM / SEDGWICK